The-Egg-Corp/modm8/README.md

 - Bumping/rushing an issue does not help and only creates unnecessary notifications, please be patient.
 - Promptly address any CI failures, a maintainer is not obliged to do this for you.

-A lot of time and effort went into this project as a single person.\
+A lot of time and effort has been put into this project as a single person.\
 If you find it useful or like where it's headed, please consider sponsoring it. 💛

 ## Contact